airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

   which configures the models that dbt will run and how they should be materialized.

 `entrypoint.sh` (the entrypoint to normalization's Docker image) invokes these two modules, then calls `dbt run` on their output.

+### Incremental updates

+When generating the final table, we need to pull data from the SCD model.
+A naive implementation would require reading the entire SCD table and completely regenerating the final table on each run.
+This is obviously inefficient, so we instead use dbt's [incremental materialization mode](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/configuring-incremental-models).
+At each stage of the dbt pipeline, normalization will query the target table for the newest `_airbyte_emitted_at` value.
+Then we only need to find records from the source table with `_airbyte_emitted_at` greater than or equal to that value (equal to is necessary in case a previous normalization run was interrupted).

+This handles the two error scenarios quite cleanly:
+* If a sync fails but succeeds after a retry, such that the first attempt commits some records and the retry commits a superset of those records, then normalization will see that the SCD table has none of those records.
+The SCD model has a deduping stage, which removes the records which were synced multiple times.
+* If normalization fails partway through, such that (for example) the SCD model is updated, but the final table is not, and then the sync is retried, then the source should not re-emit any old records (because the destination will have emitted a state message ack-ing all of the records).
+  If the retry emits some new records, then normalization will append them to the SCD table as usual (because, from the SCD's point of view, this is just a normal sync).
+Then the final table's latest `__airbyte_emitted_at` will be older than the original attempt, so it will pull both the new records _and_ the first attempt's records from the SCD table.

 ## Developer workflow